Version: Unity 6 (6000.0)

 Angular YZDrive This is similar to the Angular X Drive described above but applies to both the joint’s Y and Z axes.

 Slerp Drive This specifies how the drive torque rotates the joint around all local axes.
 The property is only available if the Rotation Drive Mode property described above is set to Slerp.
-For more information, see Slerp Drive section below.
+For more information, refer to Configure driving forces on a Configurable Joint.

 Position Spring The spring torque that Unity uses to rotate the joint from its current position towards its target position.